alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 How might we design our design practice for optimal success and wellbeing?
 The methods we use every day as designers can help us creatively navigate our own professional journeys.
 Through reflective, hands-on activities, participants will learn how they can apply human-centered design to navigate personal decisions surrounding life and work.

+### Design pattern histories

+Vicky Teinaki
+11:45am to 12:30pm

+Design systems are made to scale work, ensure consistency, and reduce duplication of effort.
+However, you have to be wary of how you utilise them. if you pick and choose elements from several design systems indiscriminately, that can cause problems of its own.

+Join Vicky to discuss how you should aim to understand the context that a pattern or element was created, and the pitfalls of not doing so.

 ### Leading the system

 Daniel Fontaneda